MicrosoftDocs/Viva/Viva/glint/introduction-viva-glint.md

 ## [Connect and learn with Viva Glint]

-Viva Glint offers a wide range of resources for admins, managers, and their teams.
-Use this section header link to deep-dive into all that is available, including:
+Viva Glint offers a wide range of resources for admins, managers, and their teams:

 :::row:::
    :::column span="2":::